cozy/request-json/README.md

 ## About

-Request is a great client for NodeJS, but if you deal only with JSON, things could be more straightforward.
-This lib aims to simplify Request usage for JSON only requests.
+[Request](https://github.com/mikeal/request) is a great HTTP client for NodeJS, but if you deal only with JSON, things could be more straightforward.
+This lib aims to simplify Request usage for
+JSON only requests.

 ## Install